Why invest in infrastructure?

-A rapidly changing world poses new risks to capital markerts and creates what seems to be an ever-increasing list of concerns.
+A rapidly changing world poses new risks to capital markets and creates what seems to be an ever-increasing list of concerns.

 Many equity markets appear expensive and macro uncertainty is palpable, leaving investors off balance and often trying to chase yesterday’s hot idea.
 In our view, the fundamental way to make money in the markets hasn’t changed: Identify the best potential long-term investments and allocate to them appropriately based on your risk tolerance, income needs, and investment horizon.

-For investors seeking an allocation to assets that have the potential to deliver steady long-term returns, with fewer major ups and downs along the way, we believe infrastructure investments fit the bill.
+For investors seeking an allocation to assets that have the potential to deliver steady long-term returns with fewer major ups and downs along the way, we believe infrastructure investments fit the bill.
 These assets have historically outperformed equities and bonds with less risk than equities over time, and they tend to be great businesses with attractive risk/return profiles.
-These equities also have lower long-term interest-rate sensitivity than many people assume, are a hedge against inflation, and have historically offered attractive yields.
+These equities also have lower long-term interest-rate sensitivity than many people assume are a hedge against inflation, and they have historically offered attractive yields.

 Infrastructure investments have outperformed stock and bond markets